lkj000/amapiano-ai-app/README.md

 # Amapiano AI

 The ultimate AI-powered platform for creating, analyzing, and exploring amapiano music.
-Generate authentic South African amapiano tracks, analyze existing music, and discover the patterns that make this genre unique.
+Generate authentic South African amapiano tracks, analyze existing music, and produce professional-quality music from start to finish with our integrated Digital Audio Workstation (DAW).

 ## Table of Contents